Lorenzo Romar

 Lorenzo Romar (born November 13, 1958) is an American basketball coach and former player.
-He is the head men's basketball coach at Pepperdine University, a position he held from 1996 to 1999 and resumed in 2018.
+He currently serves as an assistant coach for the Loyola Marymount Lions, a position he has held since 2024.
+He previously was the head men's basketball coach at Pepperdine University, a position he held from 1996 to 1999 and resumed from 2018 to 2024.
 Romar also served as the head men's basketball coach at Saint Louis University from 1999 to 2002 and the University of Washington from 2002 to 2017.

 Playing career

-Romar played college basketball at Cerritos College from 1976–78 and then for Washington from 1978 to 1980.
+Romar played college basketball at Cerritos College from 1976 to 1978 and then for Washington from 1978 to 1980.
 After college, he was drafted by the Golden State Warriors and spent five years playing in the National Basketball Association (NBA).
+Following his NBA career, Romar finished the 1984–85 season in the Continental Basketball Association (CBA) with the Tampa Bay Thrillers and Evansville Thunder.
+He averaged 6.3 points and 3.7 assists and was named a CBA All-Star in his lone season in the league.